 Strategic Adviser France

 Pascal Perzo (Strategic Adviser France) is the Founding President of AGORAVIA and former managing director of the Institute Aspen France after serving at the French Embassy as a cultural attaché in Yemen.
 He then joined the private sector in managerial functions of development (IBM, Reed Midem Organisation, ONDEO / SUEZ).
 Recently, he has co-founded the Corporations’ diplomacy Forum and managed the first EUROPA Conference with a special highlight on Art and diversity with artists at La Sorbonne.
 He advises governments, Foundations, NGOs, companies, collectors and artists regarding cultural dialogue and sustainable development.
-He is also Vice-president of Art-US, member of the board of Art and Flux (Paris-Sorbonne with Yann Toma), board member of the Dance company Hallet Heghayan.
-Among his cultural activities are: the Restoration of the Wall of Sanaa, Founder and General Secretary of APAY association for the Architectural and cultural Heritage of the Yemen (1992-2000 UNESCO committee), exhibitions in the International Center of the Stained-glass window (Chartres) and the Institute of the Arab World (Paris).
+He is also Vice-president of Art-US, a member of the board of Art and Flux (Paris-Sorbonne with Yann Toma), board member of the Dance company Hallet Heghayan.
+Among his cultural activities are the Restoration of the Wall of Sanaa, Founder and General Secretary of APAY association for the Architectural and cultural Heritage of the Yemen (1992-2000 UNESCO committee), exhibitions in the International Center of the Stained-glass window (Chartres) and the Institute of the Arab World (Paris).
 He managed the Midem (International Music Market) in Cannes and launched the Midem in the United States and in Asia as well as the MIPTV MIPCOM (TV programs market online).
 Between 2003 and 2008 he managed the Aspen Institute under Raymond Barre’s presidency.
 He managed programs and conferences in partnership with international institutions and governments, such as the Francophonie International Organization.
 He co-founded the first Cultural diplomacy Forum (Paris / Washington).
 Pascal Perzo graduated from Sciences Po Paris, and also from the French Institute of Press, and holds an Executive MBA from HEC Group.

 Pascal’s Standard Skills